-JAMB CBT portal: Practice UTME CBT past questions & answers for free – The Joint Admissions and matriculation board (JAMB) has intensified efforts in ensuring credible CBT centers for future UTME exams; as a result more candidates will partake in the examination through a computer based test (CBT).
+JAMB CBT portal: Practice UTME CBT past questions & answers for free – The Joint Admissions and matriculation board (JAMB) has intensified efforts in ensuring credible CBT centers for future UTME exams; as a result more candidates will partake in the examination through a computer based test (CBT) – CLICK HERE to take the test!

 The 2019 JAMB registration will begin in October 2019 and already over 617 CBT centers has been accredited by the exam body.
 JAMB also recently bans wristwatches, eye glasses and even writing pen from the CBT center.